pharrison31415/drone-cone-proto/README.md

 To start the api, run `$ python apps/api/manage.py runserver`

 To start the frontend server, under `apps/web/frontend/`, run `$ npm run dev`

+# Dependencies

+The backend is a (Django)[https://www.djangoproject.com/] application, supported by version 4.2.
+The frontend is a (Svelte)[https://svelte.dev/] application, supported by version 4.2.